zuhairblr/middoe/docs/source/index.rst

    expera(system, models, insilicos, designs, expr=1, swps=designs['swps'])

    # For real experiments: manually add data to data.xlsx following the design
+If you don't add the swps from MBDoE designs, based on the expr number, it executes the insilicos['prels'][expr] iso-value insilico experiments.

 **Result:** New sheet in ``data.xlsx`` containing measurements for experiment 1.